ImageMagick/highway/g3doc/op_wishlist.md

 ## Wishlist

-### Matrix multiplication extensions
+### F32RoundToNearestEven

+### NEON dot product

+### QuickSelect algo

 ### numpy

 NeUnordered

-Loadn/LoadnPair: mostly Gather*, with some specializations for smaller strides.
+Loadn: Gather*, but for stride 2..4 use ld2..4.

-In particular for 2x64-bit, which use 128-bit loads plus Combine.
+LoadnPair: Gather with optimizations in particular for 2x64-bit, which use 128-bit loads plus Combine.
+Also StorePair

 Lookup128 for 32x 32-bit and 16x 64-bit. permutex2var on AVX-512, else Gather.

-### SME/x86 AMX

-Wrapper for 2D outer product.
+Also Lookup64 and Lookup32.

+ReduceMin/MaxOrNaN

+Document Reduce/Min NaN behavior

+_mm512_getmant, _mm512_scalef, _mm512_getexp (f32/f64)

 ### Clear lowest mask bit